kamgurgul/cpu-info/README.md

 * Add more information about battery
 * Bring back apps size - use StorageStatsManager if possible
 * Unit and UI tests
-* Add Kotlin Multiplatform module
+* Add Kotlin Multiplatform module or test circuit
 * Add translations framework
-* Add device benchmarks

 Alternative stores
 ==================